cod182/whats-in-the-fridge/README.md

 ## User Story

-- Login / Sign Up
+- Login / Sign Up &#10003;
-- Choose fridge
+- Choose fridge &#10003;
   - Fridge Freezer / Freezer / Chest Freezer / Fridge
-  - Name fridge
+  - Name fridge &#10003;
-  - Preset images of freezer
+  - Preset images of freezer &#10003;
   - Set background
   - Set Number of shelves / Drawers
   - Name shelves / Drawers
 - Share fridge access
-- Have more than one fridge
+- Have more than one fridge &#10003;
-- Add items to individual shelves
+- Add items to individual shelves &#10003;
-- Remove items from individual shelves
+- Remove items from individual shelves &#10003;
-- View list of items on individual shelf
+- View list of items on individual shelf &#10003;
+- Edit items
 - View list of all items
 - Search for items in fridge
   - Show number of that item
   - Show location of that item
   - Search by type (Fish/Meat/Poultry/Veg)
   - Search by expiry date
+- Notification of expiring items

 # Attribution